-Authentication is the process of verifying a county official, a state official, or a notary public from the State of Minnesota that certifies or notarizes a document.
+Authentication is the process of verifying a county official, a state official, district officials, registrars of the Department of Health or a notary public from the State of Minnesota that certifies or notarizes a document.
 International officials often require document authentication to prove that the document is genuine and acceptable in another country.

 Apostille: An apostille is a document attached to either a foreign document or a US document that "certifies" the document for international use.
 (It is a French word for "certification")